7.5×55mm Swiss: GP 11 cartridge

 Maximum range with the GP 11 under Swiss chosen atmospheric conditions (altitude = 800 m, air pressure = 649 mm Hg, temperature = 7 °C) equaling ICAO Standard Atmosphere conditions at 653.2 m (air density ρ = 1.150 kg/m3) is acquired when the barrel is elevated 37° and is muzzle velocity dependent.

 The GP 11 bullet set off the militaries of countries like Germany, the United States and the United Kingdom at the onset of and after World War I to develop and field similar full metal jacket boat tail spitzer bullets to improve the maximum useful range and long-range performance of the full metal jacket flat-based spitzer bullet designs they used.
 The useful maximum range is defined by the maximum range of a small-arms projectile while still maintaining the minimum kinetic energy required to put unprotected personnel out of action, which is generally believed to be 15 kilogram-meters (147 J / 108 ft⋅lbf).

 Since its introduction in 1911 the GP 11 cartridge featured some technical development.
 The projectile-seating in the cartridge case neck was improved by adding a cannelure on the bullet and crimping the case neck over time, resulting in 30 kgf (1911), 50 kgf (1929 modification), 100 kgf (1942 modification) extraction force.
 In 1942 the square flake-shaped double-base propellant was replaced by tubular shaped double-base propellant.
 Further, there were minor developments regarding the projectiles, sealing and primers.
 GP 11 cartridges were mass-produced for the Swiss military in the ammunition factories in Altdorf and in Thun until 1994.
 The last 1994 produced ammunition had lot No. 349-94.
 Previously GP 11 was also produced in Rotenburg and Solothurn as other municipalities in Switzerland.
 In 2016 GP 11 production was resumed by RUAG to fulfill Swiss military needs.

 GP 11 is regarded as highly accurate and well-manufactured service ammunition.
 For Swiss military service ammunition the primer-type is Berdan.
 Berdan-primed ammunition is not easy for reloading previously fired cartridges.

 In addition to the standard full metal jacket GP 11 rounds, specialty rounds were produced as well for the Swiss military.
 Armor-piercing steel-core rounds can be identified by their violet bases.
 These rounds can easily pierce 5 mm (0.2 in) of steel plate at 500 m (550 yards).
 Tracer rounds burn out to 800 m (875 yards), and can be identified by their red tips.

 When all modifications are combined GP 11 ammunition was available in a total of 40 different versions.

 Specifications

 Variants overview

-Due to the greater pressures produced by the GP 11 rounds, they are not fired in Model 1889 Schmidt–Rubin rifles.
+Due to the greater pressures produced by the GP 11 rounds, they are not safe to be fired in Model 1889 Schmidt–Rubin rifles which have bore diameters of 0.305 - 0.306".